mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ## Goals for year four

-### Earn $500,000 in revenue across my businesses
+### Grow TinyPilot to $600,000 in annual revenue

-Okay, as crazy as it sounds to go from a goal of $20k to $500k, I think this is achievable.
-TinyPilot has already earned $30k in January, so I'd just have to grow an average of XX% per month to reach $500k by end of year.
+Okay, as crazy as it sounds to go from a goal of $20k to $600k, I think this is achievable.
+TinyPilot earned $40k in January, so I'd just have to grow an average of XX% per month to reach $600k by end of year.

-### Publish six blog posts and one ebook
+### Publish six blog posts and one book

-I've distantly fantasized about writing a book ever since I began working for myself, and I want to finally do it this year.
+I've distantly fantasized about self-publishing a book ever since I began working for myself, and I want to finally do it this year.
 The book will teach software developers easy ways to make their writing more effective.
 It's tentatively titled [*Refactoring English: Effective Writing for Software Developers*](https://refactoringenglish.com).

 ### Automate TinyPilot management

 My girlfriend works with me part-time on TinyPilot, managing inventory and packing orders.
 We enjoy working together, but it's a fragile system that scales poorly.
+If either of us can't work for a few days, we'd quickly accumulate a massive backlog of work.

 I'd like to systematize and outsource enough of our processes that we can take a two-week vacation and let the business run on its own.

 <script src="/js/chart.js/2.9.4/Chart.min.js"></script>
 <script>